singak1/YT2Spotify/README.md

 After that, you should be able to go through with the script without neeeding any help.

 If you still have any questions...you can always add it to issues on here and I will take a look and help you as soon as I can get to it.

+This is a work in progress and some songs might not be added and a known issue is that another artist has a song which is named the same, the script might add that song instead of the one on the playlist, but as mentioned before please add issues to this repo and I will get back as soon as I can.